 By allocating capital to companies that transform their local markets, we play an important role as an enabler of sustainable development in emerging markets.
-Through our sustainable investment approach, based on robust governance and business ethics as well as active ownership, we create conditions for our portfolio to grow and spread ethical financial services in underserved markets.
+Through our sustainable investment approach, based on robust governance and business ethics as well as active ownership, we create conditions for our portfolio to grow.
+Our contribution to society is first and foremost through the work our portfolio companies do and ensuring that they conduct their businesses based on strong governance and business ethics.